Alliance briefs of Animal Welfare (Import of...

 Successive governments have made policy decisions to deliver more services online to make savings.
 As such, it is only right and fair that everyone has access to broadband to enable them to engage in the digital world.
 Remote rural communities must not be penalised by paying an excessive connection charge to access basic services, as necessitated by the Government policy of digital by default.

-about this blogRead moreThe Countryside Alliance briefed ahead of a debate on the House of Lords Communications Committee...
+about this blogRead moreThe Countryside Alliance briefing on the Second Reading of the Animal Welfare (Sentience) Bill in...

 about this blogRead moreWe are the most effective campaigning organisation in the countryside.